w3c/imsc-hrm/misc/explainer.md

 ## Goals

-The objecive of the HRM is to allow subtitle and caption authors and providers to verify that the content they provide does not exceed defined complexity levels, so that playback systems can render the content synchronised with the author-specified display times.
+The objecive of the HRM is to allow subtitle and caption authors and providers to verify that the content they provide does not exceed defined presentation complexity levels, so that playback systems can render the content synchronised with the author-specified display times.

 ## Non-goals

-The HRM does not specify:
+The HRM does not specify or constrain:

 * document syntax, semantics and processing, which are specified in IMSC and its parent [TTML2 Recommendation](https://www.w3.org/TR/ttml2/);
-* editorial requirements, e.g. subtitle and caption reading rates; and
+* readability complexity or other editorial requirements, e.g. subtitle and caption reading rates; and
 * how IMSC processors and renderers are implemented.

 ## User research